-The best approach to troubleshoot iOS devices is explained in the Microsoft documentation here.
-Another option is send the logs to IT admins using the Company portal app.
-Check the device configuration Profile Settings and then check the logs.
+The best approach to troubleshoot iOS devices is explained in the Microsoft documentation.
+Another option is to send the logs to IT admins using the Company Portal app.
+Check the device configuration Profile Settings and then check the records.

-In case you are managing iOS device via Intune MAM only, then better to use the following method.
+Suppose you manage an iOS device via Intune MAM only, then better to use the following method.
 To access the Intune Diagnostic Console, open the newest version of Intune Managed Browser and then:

-Check the device configuration Profile Settings and then check the logs at the Android device.
-You can get the logs from an Android device using Company portal application.
+Check the device configuration Profile Settings and then check the logs on the Android device.
+You can get the records from an Android device using the Company portal application.

 A company portal application is required in Intune MAM only scenario for Android devices.
 More details are available in the following documentation from Microsoft.

 I recommend reading the documentation before starting troubleshooting Intune managed Android devices.